Using Git

 Fork LibreNMS repo

-You do this directly within GitHub, click the 'Fork' button near the top right.
+Open GitHub.
+Then click the 'Fork' button near the top right corner.

 Prepare your git environment